-4.4.1 Conduct

-Constituting

-Certificate

-Acceptance

-Failure to object to the Certificate or its contents shall constitute Acceptance of the Certificate.

-4.4.2 Publication of the Certificate by the CA

-As specified in Section 2.2, all CA Certificates shall be published in publicly accessible Repository.

-Certificates that contain the UUID in the subject alternative name extension shall not be distributed via publicly accessible repositories (e.g., LDAP, HTTP).
+4.4.1 Conduct Constituting Certificate Acceptance Failure to object to the Certificate or its contents shall constitute Acceptance of the Certificate.
+4.4.2 Publication of the Certificate As specified in Section 2.2, all CA Certificates shall be published in publicly accessible Repository. by the CA Certificates that contain the UUID in the subject alternative name extension shall not be distributed via publicly accessible repositories (e.g., LDAP, HTTP).
 This CP makes no other stipulation regarding publication of Subscriber Certificates.

-4.4.3 Notification of Certificate Issuance by the CA to Other Entities

-The IdenTrust PMA and other relevant entities (e.g., PMAs of Cross-Certified entities) shall be notified upon Issuance of all CA Certificates.
+4.4.3 Notification of Certificate Issuance by the CA to Other Entities The IdenTrust PMA and other relevant entities (e.g., PMAs of Cross- Certified entities) shall be notified upon Issuance of all CA Certificates.
 The process or requirement for notifying any other entities (e.g., PMAs of Cross-Certified entities) shall be specified in relevant agreements between the IdenTrust PMA or CA and other entity.

-4.5 Key Pair and Certificate Usage

-4.5.1 Subscriber Private Key and Certificate Usage

-Subscribers shall protect their Private Keys from unauthorized use or disclosure.
+4.5 Key Pair and Cert ificate Usage 4.5.1 Subscriber Private Key and Certificate Usage Subscribers shall protect their Private Keys from unauthorized use or disclosure.
 The Subscriber shall not use the signature Private Key after the associated Certificate has been Revoked or has expired.
 The Subscriber may continue to use the decryption Private Key solely to decrypt previously encrypted information after the associated Certificate has been Revoked or has expired.
 Use of the Private Key shall be limited in accordance with the key usage extension in the Certificate.
 If the extended key usage extension is present and implies any limitation on the use of the Private Key, those constraints shall also be observed.
 For example, the OCSP Responder Private Key shall be used only for signing OCSP Responses.

-4.5.2 Relying Party Public Key and Certificate usage

-Relying Parties shall ensure that a Public Key in a Certificate is used only for the purposes indicated by the key usage extension, if the extension is present.
+4.5.2 Relying Party Public Key and Certificate usage Relying Parties shall ensure that a Public Key in a Certificate is used only for the purposes indicated by the key usage extension, if the extension is present.

-If the extended key usage extension is present and implies any limitation on the use of the Certificate, those constraints shall also be followed.